-Cost of sales - product of \$1.8 million for the three months ended March 31, 2019 includes certain fill, finish and overhead costs for pre-filled syringes ("PFS") of HEPLISAV-B. Our HEPLISAV-B PFS inventory includes components whose manufacturing costs were previously expensed to research and development prior to its FDA approval in March 2018.
+Cost of sales - product for the three and six months ended June 30, 2019 primarily includes certain fill, finish and overhead costs for pre-filled syringes ("PFS") of HEPLISAV-B. Our HEPLISAV-B PFS finished goods inventory includes components for which a portion of the manufacturing costs were previously expensed to research and development prior to its FDA approval in March 2018.
 We expect to use this HEPLISAV-B PFS inventory over approximately the next nine months.
 Afterwards, we expect our cost of sales of HEPLISAV-B PFS to increase as a percentage of net sales in future periods as we produce and then sell inventory that reflects the full cost of manufacturing the product.

-Cost of sales - product of \$0.2 million for the three months ended March 31, 2018 includes certain finish and overhead costs for HEPLISAV-B vials incurred after FDA approval in November 2017.
+Cost of sales - product for the three and six months ended June 30, 2018 includes certain finish and overhead costs for HEPLISAV-B vials incurred after FDA approval in November 2017.
+The quarter ended June 30, 2018 also includes costs relating to excess capacity at our manufacturing facility in Düsseldorf which were previously included in research and development expense.
+The excess capacity charge is a result of costs associated with resuming operating activities at our manufacturing facility in Düsseldorf after receiving regulatory approval of pre-filled syringes ("PFS") of HEPLISAV-B in late March 2018.
 Prior to FDA approval of HEPLISAV-B vials, costs to manufacture HEPLISAV-B were expensed to research and development as there was no alternative future use.

-At March 31, 2019 and December 31, 2018, inventories, net were \$27.6 million and \$19.0 million, respectively.
+At June 30, 2019 and December 31, 2018, inventories, net were \$36.6 million and \$19.0 million, respectively.